Ancient Egypt Project Ideas and Classroom Activities

 These are activity and project ideas for kids and teachers to use in your unit study of ancient Egypt.
-These activities can be adjusted for any grade.
+These activities and projects can be adjusted for any grade.
 We hope you'll find some ideas you can use.

 New Deities: Ask the class to come up with a list of some of the animals that live in your state.
 Record them on the chalkboard.
 Then have the kids create new gods and goddesses using the heads of your local animals.
 Brainstorm a list of topics that their deities can "stand for," such as friendship, schools, fun, etc. Challenge them to make their animal choices match the attribute they represent: for example, an owl-headed god of schools (wise as an owl), a dog-headed god of friendship ("man's best friend"), a bee-headed god of work (busy as a bee).

 Unification of Upper and Lower Egypt: Explain how Narmer unified Egypt in 3100 BC, and that the double crown was created by combining the white crown of Upper Egypt with the red crown of Lower Egypt.
 Then, have the children create new symbols for a modern unification by combining the logos of competitors.
 To get them thinking, ask what the logo could be if Coke and Pepsi were united.
 Or MCI and AT&T, or Apple and Microsoft, or the USA and Canada, etc. Have magazines available for kids to reference corporate logos and an encyclopedia for flags of countries.
 Submitted by: Kevin Fleury; New Hampshire; USA